rolling-scopes-school/ml-intro/9_evaluation_selection/HOMEWORK.md

     1. When installing dependencies, think if these dependencies will be used to run scripts from your package, or you'll need them only for development purposes (such as testing, formatting code, etc.).
 For development dependencies, use [the dev option of add command](https://python-poetry.org/docs/cli/#add).
 If you decided not to use Poetry, list your dependencies in requirements.txt and requirements-dev.txt files. **(4 points)**
 5. Create a data folder and place the dataset there. **(necessary condition, 0 points for the whole homework if not done. *Note for reviewers: data folder won't be seen on GitHub if added to gitignore, it's OK, check gitignore*)**
     1. Don't forget to add your data to gitignore. **(5 points)**
-    2. (optional) If you forgot what data was about, you can write a script that will generate you an EDA report, e.g. with [pandas profiling](https://pandas-profiling.github.io/pandas-profiling/docs/master/rtd/)
+    2. (optional) Write a script that will generate you an EDA report, e.g. with [pandas profiling](https://pandas-profiling.github.io/pandas-profiling/docs/master/rtd/)
 6. Write a script that trains a model and saves it to a file.
 Your script should be runnable from the terminal, receive some arguments such as the path to data, model configurations, etc. To create CLI, you can use argparse, click (as in the demo), hydra, or some other alternatives. **(10 points)**
     1. (optional) Register your script in pyproject.toml.
 This way you can run it without specifying a full path to a script file. **(2 points)**
 7. Choose some metrics to validate your model (at least 3) and calculate them after training.
 Use K-fold cross-validation. **(10 points maximum: 2 per metric + 4 for K-fold. *Note for reviewers: K-fold CV may be overwritten by nested CV if the 9th task is implemented, check the history of commits in this case.
 If more than 3 metrics were chosen, only 3 are graded*)**